xbeat/Machine-Learning/README.md

 Neural Network Training: Loss Functions, Activation Functions, and Architecture Design

+## Few-Shot Prompting in Generative AI with Python

+What is Few-Shot Prompting?

+Few-Shot Prompting is a technique in generative AI where a model is given a small number of examples to learn from before generating new content.
+This approach bridges the gap between zero-shot learning (no examples) and fine-tuning (many examples).

 ## Exploring Transcendence in Machine Learning with Python

 Transcendence in Machine Learning: An Introduction